Arithmetic D-modules on locally noetherian formal schemes: Arithmetic Differential Operators

 \begin{prop} For $\cX\to\cS$ and $J$ as in theorem \ref{thm:coherence-finite-level}, a left (resp. right) $\niv{\D}{m}_{X_J/\cS}$-module $M$ is coherent if and only if it is quasicoherent as an $\O_\cX/J$-module, and for every $U\sset\cX$ belonging to an open cover of $\cX$, the left (resp. right) $\Gamma(U,\niv{\D}{m}_{X_J/\cS})$-module of sections $\Gamma(U,M)$ is of finite type. \end{prop}

 The description of coherent left or right $\niv{\hD}{m}_{\cX/\cS}$-modules is a little more involved, but very little needs to be added to the treatment of \cite[\S3.3]{berthelot:1996}.
 For the reader's convenience we recall some results regarding completions from \cite[\S3.3]{berthelot:1996}, slightly reformulated for the present purposes.
-In what follows $\D$ is a sheaf of rings on $\cX$ endowed with a homomorphism $\O_\cX\to\D$, and we assume that $\D$ satisfies the following conditions: \begin{enumerate} \item $\O_\cX$ has an ideal of definition centralising in $\D$; in particular $\O_\cX$ has a fundamental system of ideals of definition that are bilateralising in $\D$. \item For any open affine $U\sset\cX$, $\Gamma(U,\D)$ is left noetherian. \item As a left $\O_\cX$-module, $\D$ is a filtered inductive limit of $\O_\cX$-modules $\D_\lambda$ such that for all $\lambda$, $\D_\lambda\simeq\liminv_J\D_\lambda/J\D_\lambda$ (where $J$ runs through the set of bilateralising ideals of definition), and for all $\lambda$ and bilateralising open $J\sset\O_\cX$, $\D_\lambda/J\D_\lambda$ is a quasi-coherent $O_{X_J}$-module. \end{enumerate}
+In what follows $\D$ is a sheaf of rings on $\cX$ endowed with a homomorphism $\O_\cX\to\D$, and we assume that $\D$ satisfies the following conditions:

 These hypotheses apply in particular to

 and when $\cX$ is affine we write

 In the inverse limits we can restrict $J$ to run of the powers of a centralising ideal; then the results cited at the beginning of \S\ref{sec:completions} show: